 - 31. Recommends that the new University build on ASU's and DSC's current practices of providing a "one-stop-shop" for faculty members teaching online to include online faculty support services, media/video production, and professional development opportunities.
-In process with concerns. - 32.
+Completed. - 32.
 Recommends that all programs that will continue to be offered in the new University, and that are currently offered online at ASU and DSC, continue to be offered in the online format after consolidation.